triforkamsterdam/BrightCenterSDK/README.md

 ### Configure the environment you want to use

-If you want to use the BrightCenter test-server at http://tst-brightcenter.trifork.nl put this line in your `AppDelegate`
+If you want to use the Brightcenter test-server at http://tst-brightcenter.trifork.nl put this line in your `AppDelegate`
 ```objective-c
 [[BCStudentsRepository instance] configureForSandbox];
 ```